tonikautto/qsefw-gcp-tf-single-node/README.md

 Single node Qlik Sense in GCP through Terraform
 ===

 This Terraform project will deploy a Windows Server 2016 in Google Cloud Platform (GCP).
-Qlik Sense Enterprise June 2018 will then be downloaded, installed and enabled through a startup PS1 script.
+Qlik Sense Enterprise February 2019 will then be downloaded, installed and enabled through a startup PS1 script.

 ![Single node Qlik Sense Enterprise in Google Cloud Platfrom](qsefw-gcp.png)